Restaurant & Bar Business Loans

 • Approval process.
 Traditional banks often have stricter eligibility requirements, while online lenders and alternative lenders provide faster approvals.

 • Repayment terms.
-Restaurant financing options may have short-term repayment schedules to account for fluctuations in credit card sales.
+Restaurant financing options may feature short-term repayment schedules to accommodate fluctuations in credit card sales.

 • Collateral requirements.
 Some restaurant funding options, like equipment loans, use kitchen equipment as collateral, whereas other small business loans may require personal assets.